To use the visualizer for testing your solution locally, you'll have to adopt your solution to read

 and it will be forwarded to the standard out of the visualizer.

--delay <ms> to set the delay between visualizing iterations, in milliseconds.
+-delay <ms> to set the delay between visualizing moves, in milliseconds.

 -palette <file> to set the colors used for visualizing the tiles of different layers.

 <file> should contain 10 hexadecimal colors, each color in a separate line.